FollyMaddy/RetroRun/README.md

 Or run it from the terminal with : ./install.sh  or if you want to uninstall : ./uninstall.sh

-If you want to start RetroRun in a different resolution then  run the installer from the terminal with, for example : ./install.sh 800x600
+If you want to start RetroRun in a different resolution,

+run the installer from the terminal with, for example : ./install.sh 800x600

 You can check your available resolutions with : xrandr